Classic Butternut Squash Soup

 STEP 1: SWEAT VEGGIES

-• To sweat the aromatics, cook them over medium heat until translucent and tender, stirring often, this will take about 10 minutes.
+• Cook them over medium heat until translucent and tender, stirring often; this will take about 10 minutes.
 You will have to keep an eye on the onions to see when they’re done because they won’t turn golden.

 • Once they’re translucent, add garlic and sauté for 60 seconds.